This Big Paper Strategy Improves Student-centered Learning

 - Repetition: Teachers can choose to assign the same stimulus for different student groups or assign each group a different stimulus (different text that explores the same themes) to work on.

 - Materials: Each student group can be given a big piece of paper (chart, poster paper) and markers.
 The markers help to identify the responses of each member of the group.
 The stimulus is written on the center of the big paper, and students can be instructed to write their comments and thoughts around the central topic.
-In a virtual classroom, students can use a free online tool to create a virtual paper.

 Silent Discussion Phase: When implementing the activity, teachers can break down the strategy into a silent discussion phase and a verbal discussion phase.
 During silent discussion, the following points must be noted: